 The pristine beaches of Corpus Christi are a welcome sight to any beach lover, and absolutely one of the biggest attractions in Corpus Christi.
-Dig your toes into the sand and enjoy the blue waters of the Gulf of Mexico along some of the best beaches in Texas.
+Here, you can dig your toes into the sand and enjoy the blue waters of the Gulf of Mexico along some of the best beaches in Texas.

 The wide beaches of North and South Packery and Whitecap are perfect for building sandcastles or tossing a frisbee.